Design Systems, wtf?

 “One simple aim: to bring good design to the forefront of our thinking.
 Good design should be the driver of decision-making, should permeate every level of the organisation, and should, ultimately, be celebrated by everyone.
 It doesn’t have to cost more; it’s an approach and an attitude of mind that thinks both broadly and carefully about what we do.”

-Station Design Idiom
+From the Station Design Idiom

 Aiming even higher, the future belongs to those who make dreams come true…